Taxable sales, purchases grow during 1st quarter in ND - NewsBreak

 Taxable sales, purchases grow during 1st quarter in ND

-State Tax Commissioner Brian Kroshus reports taxable sales and purchases for January, February and March totaled $4.7 billion, with all industry sectors seeing an increase.
+State Tax Commissioner Brian Kroshus reports taxable sales and purchases for January, February and March totaled $4.7 billion, with all industry sectors seeing an increase, the Bismarck Tribune reported.

-Kroshus says it’s the fourth consecutive quarter that the state has experienced an increase in taxable sales and purchases since the decline due to the coronavirus pandemic.
+“It’s encouraging to see continued growth in taxable sales and purchases for the beginning of 2022, a reflection of buying activity by consumers and businesses across the state,” he said.
+“This is the fourth quarter in a row that the state has experienced an increase in taxable sales and purchases, since the decline due to the (coronavirus) pandemic.”

 Comments / 0